mb-008/mb-008/README.md

   <img src="https://profile-counter.glitch.me/mb-008/count.svg" />
 </p>

 Pre-final year student pursuing CSE from DCRUST .
 FSD Intern at @skillrazr .
-Also, i am the management lead of @DCRUSTODC and member of Web. dev. team for IIC DCRUST .
+Also, i am the management lead of @DCRUSTODC and member of web-dev. team for IIC DCRUST .
 I am a Quick Learner with an interest in Full Stack Development and Blockchain :man_student: !!

 - 🌱 I’m currently exploring different JS libraries.
 - 👯 Looking to be more productive everyday.